skygear-demo/skypad/README.md

 }
 ```

+* Sign up at [Skygear](https://portal.skygear.io/signup) to obtain the API Endpoint and API Key.
+* Use `signupWithUserName` to create your own writerUser at Skygear.

 # Deploy

-This app can be deployed on AWS s3, Skygear hosting, GitHub Page or other static hosts.
+This app can be deployed on localhost, AWS s3, Skygear hosting, GitHub Page or other static hosts.

 * These files are required to deploy:
   * index.html